How does this medication work? What will it do for me?

-Each pink, oval, film-coated tablet engraved with "SP" on one side and "50" on the other, contains 50 mg lacosamide.
+Each pink, oval, film-coated tablet engraved with "SP" on one side and "50" on the other, contains 50 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, red iron oxide, black iron oxide, and FD&C Blue No. 2/Indigo Carmine Aluminum Lake.

-Each dark yellow, oval, film-coated tablet, engraved with "SP" on one side and "100" on the other, contains 100 mg lacosamide.
+Each dark yellow, oval, film-coated tablet, engraved with "SP" on one side and "100" on the other, contains 100 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, and yellow iron oxide.

-Each salmon, oval, film-coated tablet, engraved with "SP" on one side and "150" on the other, contains 150 mg lacosamide.
+Each salmon, oval, film-coated tablet, engraved with "SP" on one side and "150" on the other, contains 150 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, yellow iron oxide, red iron oxide, and black iron oxide.

-Each blue, oval, film-coated tablet engraved with "SP" on one side and "200" on the other, contains 200 mg lacosamide.
+Each blue, oval, film-coated tablet engraved with "SP" on one side and "200" on the other, contains 200 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, and FD&C Blue No. 2/Indigo Carmine Aluminum Lake.